davetang/machine_learning/caret/README.md

       repeats = 10
     )

+On a side note, seeds are controlled using `trainControl`:

+> an optional set of integers that will be used to set the seed at each
+> resampling iteration.
+This is useful when the models are run in
+> parallel.
+A value of NA will stop the seed from being set within the
+> worker processes while a value of NULL will set the seeds using a
+> random set of integers.
+Alternatively, a list can be used.
+The list
+> should have B+1 elements where B is the number of resamples, unless
+> method is “boot632” in which case B is the number of resamples plus 1.
+> The first B elements of the list should be vectors of integers of
+> length M where M is the number of models being evaluated.
+The last
+> element of the list only needs to be a single integer (for the final
+> model).
+See the Examples section below and the Details section.

-The first two arguments to `train` are the predictor and outcome data objects, respectively.
+The first two arguments to `train` are the predictor and outcome data objects, respectively, but a formula can be used instead as per the example.
 The third argument, `method`, specifies the type of model.
 In the example below, we fit a boosted tree model via the `gbm` package.

     set.seed(1984)
     system.time(